gandalfsaxe/letomes/README.md

 # letomes
-MSc Thesis "Low Energy Transfer Orbits to Mars using Evolution Strategies" at the Technical University of Denmark, Spring 2018.
+MSc Thesis "Low Energy Transfer Orbits from Earth using Evolution Strategies" at the Technical University of Denmark, Spring 2018.